bertelschmitt/multistreamYOLO/MultiDetect.md

 New commands can be implemented in code.

 ## Configuration and initialization
-**DO NOT CHANGE OPTIONS IN CODE** – it would break the logic.
 MultiDetect.py is configured with an extensive configuration file, **MultiDetect.conf**.
-If you run MultiDetect.py without the MultiDetect.conf file, it will try starting with limited defaults
+If you run MultiDetect.py without the MultiDetect.conf file, it will try starting with limited defaults. **DO NOT CHANGE OPTIONS IN CODE** – it would break the logic.
+The code is there to set the defaults only.

 The MultiDetect.conf file has the following sections: